MOELIGA: a multi-objective evolutionary approach for feature selection with local improvement

 From the analysis of Table \ref{tbl:SOTA_comparison}, it can be noted that MOELIGA achieves superior performances in $9$ out of the $14$ analyzed datasets, with the largest observed difference being $30$\% compared to other methods.
 Only for the \texttt{Yeoh} dataset does MOELIGA exhibit a notably lower performance ($10$\%) when it is compared to the better method.
 However, MOELIGA performance remains at the top of the other methods.
 For the remaining datasets (madelon and gisette), the performance of MOELIGA is equivalent to that of other algorithms, obtaining similar or slightly lower performances ($\sim 3$\%).
 Furthermore, in these cases, the best performances are achieved by different algorithms.
 Remarkably, methods based on ``SF'' more frequently obtain the second-best performance for datasets with up to $1000$ features, with UAR values at least $4$\% lower than MOELIGA.
 However, this changes when increasing the number of features, as algorithms with better performances vary.

-To verify whether the observed performance differences among algorithms are statistically significant, we applied the Friedman test with Iman-Davenport correction \cite{Derrac2011} across the $11$ feature selection algorithms and $14$ datasets.
-The test yielded a statistic $FF = 4.52$ ($df = 11$, $p < 0.001$), rejecting the null hypothesis of equal performance with a medium-to-high effect size (Kendall's $W = 0.26$).
-This indicates moderate agreement in algorithm rankings across datasets and confirms that the observed differences have practical significance beyond statistical significance alone.
+To verify whether the observed performance differences among algorithms are statistically significant, we applied the Friedman test for complete block designs \cite{Demsar2006} across the $12$ feature selection algorithms and $14$ datasets.
+The test yielded $\chi^{2}_{F} = 39.70$ ($df = 11$, $p < 0.001$), and the Iman-Davenport correction confirmed this result ($FF = 4.52$, $p < 0.001$) \cite{Derrac2011}, rejecting the null hypothesis of equal performance across the evaluated datasets.